 Under the terms of the agreement, Adaptimmune will receive $150 million upfront, $150 million over the next five years in additional payments, and development, regulatory and commercial milestones payments potentially exceeding $3 billion in aggregate value, as well as royalties, across multiple programs.
 Adaptimmune also has a right to opt in to a 50/50 U.S. profit/cost share on "off-the-shelf" products.
 If Adaptimmune elects to opt in, then it will be eligible to share 50 percent of profits and losses from U.S. sales on such products and is eligible to receive ex-U.S. regulatory and sales-based milestone payments, as well as royalties on ex-U.S. net sales.
 Adaptimmune also has a right to co-promote products for which it has opted in in the U.S.

-The Ropes & Gray team was led by IP transactions partner David McIntosh and IP transactions associates Evan Tallmadge (both of Boston) and Sonya Aggarwal (San Francisco) and included IP transactions partner Hannah England (Freeman) (Boston), antitrust partners Mike McFalls (Washington, D.C.) and Ruchit Patel (London), litigation & enforcement counsel Deidre Johnson and associate Derek Yee (both of Boston).
+The Ropes & Gray team was led by IP transactions partner David McIntosh and IP transactions associate Evan Tallmadge (both of Boston) and included IP transactions partner Hannah England (Freeman) (Boston), antitrust partners Mike McFalls (Washington, D.C.) and Ruchit Patel (London), and litigation & enforcement counsel Deidre Johnson (Boston).

 Stay Up To Date with Ropes & Gray